Aging, Systemic Disease and Oral Health: Implications for Women Worldwide (Part I)

 Diabetes is a disease occurring when the pancreas produces an inadequate amount of insulin or when insulin is improperly used by the cells, thus, leaving the body incapable of breaking down carbohydrates and starches into energy.
 Insulin, an important hormone, is used to regulate blood sugar.
 An increase in the amount of blood sugar is known as hyperglycemia, which is a common reaction from uncontrolled diabetes over a period of time.
 Many of the body’s systems such as the heart, eyes, kidneys, oral cavity, nerves, and blood vessels can become damaged due to uncontrolled diabetic conditions.

-People with Type 1 diabetes do not produce insulin and represent about 5% of those diagnosed with the disease.
+People with Type 1 diabetes produce little or no insulin and represent about 5% of those diagnosed with the disease.
 It is essential that people with Type 1 diabetes receive insulin daily.
-A person with Type 1 diabetes produces very little, or no insulin.
 Without insulin, you cannot convert food into usable energy.
-Without insulin, a person with Type 1 diabetes cannot survive.37 About 90% of those with diabetes globally have Type 2 diabetes, which is largely due to excessive body weight and inactive or limited physical activity.
-Those with Type 2 produce insulin either at in insufficient amounts or the body uses what is produced improperly.
+Without insulin, a person with Type 1 diabetes cannot survive.42 About 90% of those with diabetes globally have Type 2 diabetes, which is largely due to excessive body weight and inactive or limited physical activity.
+Those with Type 2 produce insufficient amounts of insulin or the body uses what is produced improperly.
 Oftentimes, the disease is diagnosed years after symptoms have been identified and serious complications have already developed.
-According to the WHO, almost half of the deaths associated with high glucose usually occur before age 70 and diabetes is projected to be the 7th leading cause of death in 2030.38 Nearly 10 percent of pregnancies in the U.S. are affected by gestational diabetes mellitus (GDM) every year.
-It has been well documented that women found to have GDM are at high risk for development of type 2 diabetes mellitus in subsequent years.39
+According to the WHO, in 2014, 8.5% of adults aged 18 years and older had diabetes.
+In 2019, diabetes was the direct cause of 1.5 million deaths and 48% of all deaths due to diabetes occurred before the age of 70 years.43 Nearly 10 percent of pregnancies in the U.S. are affected by gestational diabetes mellitus (GDM) every year.
+It has been well documented that women found to have GDM are at high risk for development of type 2 diabetes mellitus in subsequent years.44

-The Centers for Disease Control and Prevention have reported diabetes as the seventh leading cause of death among American women and the fourth leading cause of death among Hispanic and African-American women.40 Women with diabetes can experience two-to-four times higher risk of heart issues than women without a diabetic diagnosis.
-If blood glucose levels can be controlled, the risk of a CVD event can be reduced by 42% and the risk of a stroke, heart attack or death from CVD can be reduced by 57%.41 Many do not even know they have diabetes.
-In fact, of the 29.1 million American adults who have the disease, it is estimated that 1 out of 4 are unaware of their diagnosis.42
+The Centers for Disease Control and Prevention have reported diabetes as the seventh leading cause of death among American women and the fourth leading cause of death among Hispanic and African-American women.45 Diabetes increases the risk of heart disease by about four times in women, but only about two times in men, and women have worse outcomes after a heart attack.
+Women are also at higher risk of other diabetes-related complications such as blindness, kidney disease, Alzheimer's disease, and depression.46 If blood glucose levels can be controlled, the risk of a CVD event, stroke, heart attack or death from CVD can be reduced.41 Many people do not even know they have diabetes.
+In fact, of the 29.1 million American adults who have the disease, it is estimated that 1 out of 4 are unaware of their diagnosis.47